inbo/n2khab-sample-admin/METADATA.md

     + `FALSE` if the evaluated type was not observed
     + `NA` if no assessment could be performed (inaccessible) or if the type’s presence is unknown
 + `no_habitat`:
-    + `TRUE` if no habitat type was observed,  altough a regional import biotope (rib) type might be present (the presence of rib types was not evaluated)
+    + `TRUE` if no habitat type was observed,  although a regional import biotope (rib) type might be present (the presence of rib types was not evaluated)
     + `FALSE` when any type is present,
     + `NA` when the evaluated type is absent or unknown and it is not known if any other type is present (in case the point is inaccessible)
 + `assessment_source`: `field assessment` or `orthophoto`